Most Recent Articles In Specialty Stores

 Opened on Abbot Kinney Boulevard in Los Angeles’ Venice neighborhood over the weekend, the 2,500-square-foot space displays Junk Food’s knits printed with licensed and original graphics in what comes across as a midcentury modern beach hut decorated by Etsy.
 In the front room, candylike globe lights made for the 1904 World’s Fair hang from exposed rafters, metal pipes functioning as clothing racks are looped with big bright beads and a 10-foot-wide rug is woven from Junk Food T-shirts that were dyed every color of the rainbow.
-Local craftsmen commissioned by store designer Danny Gonzalez customized weather-beaten signs and carved a cash register out of mahogany and white marble.
+Local craftsmen commissioned by store designer Danny Gonzales customized weather-beaten signs and carved a cash register out of mahogany and white marble.
 In the back, a green couch and Fifties-era hoop chairs restrung with climber’s rope demarcate a living room, where customers can lounge and participate in weekend activities, like children’s art classes.

 “We like the idea of this place where people go beyond buying a T,” said Junk Food creative director Mike Palermo.

 Also elevating Junk Food beyond its knits that retail from $30 to $70 are wares for the home and bathroom and apparel for men, women and children from other brands.
 In addition to jeans from Tellason, Genetic Denim, McGuire and Joe’s Jeans that complete the laid-back look, the store also carries Baggu leather totes, Malin + Goetz soap, Hortense jewelry and vintage clothing.
 A 200-square-foot eyewear shop-in-shop for Classic Specs is a harbinger of future retail partnerships.